awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Viewing the IPS tag in WHOIS queries**
 The change to the IPS tag doesn't appear in WHOIS queries until after the transfer to Route 53 has completed\.
 **Email from Gandi**
 You might receive an email from our registrar associate, Gandi, about the transfer process\.
 If you receive an email from Gandi \(transfer\-auth@gandi\.net\) about transferring your domain, ignore the instructions in the email because they aren't relevant to Route 53\.
 Follow the instructions in this topic instead\.
-**\.jp domains**
-If you're transferring a \.jp domain to Route 53, you don't need to get an authorization code\.
-Instead, use the method provided by your current domain registrar to update the value of the AGNT code to **AGNT\-1744**, all uppercase\.

 **Renew your domain registration before you transfer the domain \(selected geographic TLDs\)**
 For most TLDs, when you transfer a domain, the registration is automatically extended by one year\.
 However, for some geographic TLDs, registration is not extended when you transfer the domain\.
 If you're transferring a domain to Route 53 that has one of these TLDs, we recommend that you renew the domain registration before you transfer the domain, especially if the expiration date is approaching\.